Short Squeeze Stocks & How to Find the Next Big Squeeze

 AMC stock squeeze chart

-Bed Bath & Beyond (BBBY) Short Squeeze
+Bed Bath & Beyond Short Squeeze Chart

 But beware, many Redditors have lost a lot of money on these short squeezes because they did not time their trades properly or get out quickly enough.
 WallStreetbets is no guarantee of success.

 VW was the victim of a serious short squeeze that peaked in 2008, sending the stock from $210 to $1,000.
-Due to the business environment and the collapse of VW’s share price after the global financial crisis, VW was heavily sold short.
+Due to the business environment and VW’s share price collapse after the global financial crisis, VW was heavily sold short.
 Believe it or not, not all short squeezes are created by the folks at WallStreetBets.
 The share price rocketed when Porsche announced it would take a controlling stake in VW.
 Hedge funds had to panic cover their short positions and buy back shares they had sold short.
 Further details are here.

 Volkswagen VW stock squeeze chart